Rahiq007/COMPSCI-520-Final-Project/README.md

 ## 🎯 Overview

-QuantPredictPro is a cutting-edge web application that democratizes access to institutional-grade stock analysis.
+StockPilot is a cutting-edge web application that democratizes access to institutional-grade stock analysis.
 Built with modern web technologies, it provides real-time market insights, AI-powered predictions, and comprehensive sentiment analysis—all without requiring user registration or personal information.

-### Why QuantPredictPro?
+### Why StockPilot?

 - **🔓 No Registration Required** - Instant access without creating an account
 - **🎁 Completely Free** - No subscriptions, no hidden fees